HSLdevcom/fav-service-iac/README.md

 The environment consists of a suffix for azure under which it will create the resource group, function app and redis cache.
 Git branch is which branch you want to set up for it to automatically pull changes from.

+Set the DEFAULT_SUBSCRIPTION environment variable with the subscription id from Azure Portal before running the `start-ansible-shell.sh` script.

 - Run the azure-ansible container with the script `start-ansible-shell.sh`
+- The container now uses devicelogin instead of service principals
 - You should now be able to run a provisioning playbook in the Ansible shell

 ## Playbooks